 Vemma focused heavily on recruiting college students and unemployed youths.

-Vemma distributors held meeting events on college campuses to recruiting students promising a get-rich-quick opportunity, earning up to $50,000 a week.
+Vemma distributors held meeting events on college campuses to recruit students promising a get-rich-quick opportunity, earning up to $50,000 a week.

 But to join the business opportunity and earn the commission, recruits must be active and qualified.

-Active and qualify required distributors to place a monthly minimum product order, which I’ll discuss more in the next section of this Vemma reviews.
+Active and qualify required distributors to place a monthly minimum product order, which I’ll discuss more in the next section of this Vemma review.

 How Much Does It Cost To Join Vemma?

 The initial cost to join Vemma is $600 to purchase a Business Kit, which contains marketing materials and Vemma products.

 A $19.95 annual renewal fee was required to remain as a distributor.